sakshisahlot/DSA_Codes/README.md

 # Data Structure and Algorithm basic codes
-This repo contains the basic data structures implementation and algorithms.<br>
+This repo contains the basic data structures and algorithms implementation.<br>
 Author - SAKSHI